Hokkaido-Hideout/UFSM-Docs/README.md

 - Network replication: Server, Client, Multicast support.
 - Delegate broadcasting and Blueprint events.
 - Auto transition execution and function call mapping.

 ---

+## 🛠️ Setup Instructions

+### Adding the FSM Component

+1. Open your project.
+2. Navigate to your Actor/Character Blueprint.
+3. Click **Add Component → Custom → Finite State Machine**.
+4. Set the component’s **Auto Activate** flag to ensure it ticks properly in-game.

+---

+## 🌀 Blueprint Integration

+When added, the FSM component automatically exposes Blueprint **event hooks**:

+* **OnBeginState** – called once when a state activates
+* **OnUpdateState** – called every tick while a state is active
+* **OnExitState** – called once when a state finishes or transitions

+Each event supplies the **State ID**, **State Name**, and optionally the **elapsed Time** since activation.
+These are especially useful for timing logic, delayed transitions, and modular behavior.

+With **Blueprint Auto‑Flow FSM** enabled (default in recent versions), you don’t need explicit calls—events fire automatically based on your defined states.

+---